-- 1. Increase the extent to which special Educational Needs (SEN) and disabled pupils can participate in the curriculum. - 2.
-Improve the physical environment of school to enable SEN and disabled pupils to take better advantage of education, benefits, facilities and services provided. - 3.
-Improve the availability of accessible information to SEN and disabled pupils.
+- 1. Increase the extent to which special educational needs and disabled (SEND) pupils can participate in the curriculum. - 2.
+Improve the physical environment of school to enable SEND pupils to take better advantage of education, benefits, facilities and services provided. - 3.
+Improve the availability of accessible information to SEND pupils.